Healing Albert’s General Anxiety Disorder

 I explained to him that he had now learned and incorporated many new resources and skills that would allow him to enjoy his life.
 I also reminded him that anxiety was part of life and that we cannot be totally free from it because it is our ‘alarm system’.
 However, now he had eliminated the nasty kind of anxiety that had plagued him for so long and he could now benefit from the ‘good anxiety’ in life.

-Personally, this case was very gratifying because I was not only able to help Albert to heal from a long term battle with anxiety but through that to salvage his marriage.
+Personally, this case was very gratifying because I was able to help Albert to heal from a long term battle with anxiety and also salvage his marriage.